DmytroRomanyuk/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-Realization of a simple game for two players using Python Tkinter and Random.
+Realization of a simple game for two players using Python.

 The code has 4 functions: